top of page

 Jefferson (26-11) won the Region 8-AAAA championship and had to go three games in both the first round and state quarterfinal round of this year’s playoffs.

+The Dragons edged Chestatee 3-2 in their first-round opener but lost Game 2, 5-3.
+Jefferson then took the rubber-game of the first round series 6-4.
 In the second round, the Dragons swept a doubleheader with Northwest Whitfield 3-0 and 5-1, before being stretch to a third game in the quarterfinals with Woodward Academy.

 Again, Jefferson won the opener with Woodward Academy 5-4 but lost Game 2 with the War Eagles, 5-1.
 In another elimination rubber-game, Jefferson prevailed 10-5 to reach the semifinals against highly touted and top-ranked Blessed Trinity.